This amazing bright & fresh recipe for Crock-Pot Strawberry Jam is super easy and a great beginner recipe for anyone new to canning.

 - Crock-Pot Cranberry Applesauce

 - Slow Cooker Peach Vanilla Butter

 Crock-Pot Strawberry Jam Recipe

 - Rinse strawberries, hull and slice and place in a 5 to 6 quart slow cooker.

 - Add remaining ingredients (lemon juice, sugar & pectin) and stir everything together.

-- Cover crock-pot and cook on low for 1 hour and then stir well.
+- Cover slow cooker and cook on LOW for 1 hour and then stir well.

-- Cook an additional 1 hour and stir well again once more.
+- Cook an additional 1 hour on LOW and stir well again once more.

 - Store finished jam in refrigerator for up to 2 months, in the freezer for up to 1 year or process in a hot water bath canner for 20 minutes for long term storage.